pantheon-systems/documentation/source/content/guides/wordpress-pantheon/08-wp-security.md

 anchorid: wordpress-pantheon/wp-security
 ---

-This section will help you advance on the security continuum, regardless of your current level of sophistication.
-We'll cover the basics of securely administering and updating WordPress, recommend plugins that can help enhance your security, and help you close the three most often exploited WordPress vulnerabilities.
+This section will cover the basics of securely administering and updating WordPress, recommend plugins that can help enhance your security, and help you close the most often exploited WordPress vulnerabilities.

 ## Built-in Security Features